 Much like a charming flower shop, Flourist showcases each of its grains, beans, and freshly milled flours like a fresh blooming bouquet.
 Flourist sells 100% traceable and freshly stone-milled flours and dried goods, and offers pages on its website dedicated to telling more about the farmers it works with.
-The store is a haven for baking enthusiasts—sourcing ingredients from Flourist is an exploration in the difference of freshly milled flours and heritage grains.
+One of the best Shopify websites is also a haven for baking enthusiasts—sourcing ingredients from Flourist is an exploration in the difference of freshly milled flours and heritage grains.

-Founded by designer Catalina Girald and Golden Globe-winning actress Gina Rodriguez, Naja makes inclusive undergarments in multiple nude colors to match every shade of skin tone.
+Founded by designer Catalina Girald and Golden Globe-winning actress Gina Rodriguez, Naja is next on our list of best Shopify stores.
+The brand makes inclusive undergarments in multiple nude colors to match every shade of skin tone.
 The company employs single mothers and female heads of households to empower women through employment.
 Naja also gives 2% of its sales to support sewing programs at local foundations.